-Paragraph 6(a) - Labelling non-GAAP financial measures that are historical information
+Paragraph 6(1)(a) - Labelling a non-GAAP financial measure that is historical information

-Any label or term used to describe a non-GAAP financial measure or adjustments in a reconciliation must be appropriate given the nature of information.
+Any label or term used to describe a non-GAAP financial measure, or adjustments in a reconciliation, must be appropriate given the nature of information.

-For example, the following are not in compliance with the labelling requirement in paragraph 6(a) of the Instrument:
+For example, the following are not in compliance with the labelling requirement in paragraph 6(1)(a) of the Instrument:

-- Labels that are the same as, or confusingly similar to, those normally used under the accounting policies used to prepare the financial statements.
-For example, a measure labelled as "cash flows from operations" calculated as cash flows from operating activities before changes in non-cash working capital items, is confusingly similar to the term "cash flows from operating activities" specified in IAS 7 Statement of Cash Flows; - Labels that purport to represent "results from operating activities" or a similar title but exclude items of an operating nature, such as inventory write-downs, restructuring costs, impairment of assets used for operations and stock-based compensation; - Labels that are overly optimistic (e.g., guaranteed profit or protected returns); and - Labels that may cause confusion based on the financial measure's composition.
+- Labels that are the same as, or confusingly similar to, those normally used under the financial reporting framework used to prepare the financial statements.
+For example, a measure labelled "cash flows from operations" and calculated as cash flows from operating activities before changes in non-cash working capital items is confusingly similar to the term "cash flows from operating activities" specified in IAS 7 Statement of Cash Flows; - Labels that purport to represent "results from operating activities" or a similar title but exclude items of an operating nature, such as inventory write-downs, restructuring costs, impairment of assets used for operations and stock-based compensation; - Labels that are overly optimistic (e.g., guaranteed profit or protected returns); and - Labels that may cause confusion based on the financial measure's composition.
 For example, in presenting EBITDA as a non-GAAP financial measure, it would be inappropriate to exclude amounts for items other than interest, taxes, depreciation and amortization.